 We, humans, live in a very complex world and make many, many decisions every day.
-What to eat, what to wear, which song to listen to, which friend to trust…Researchers from Cornell University have estimated that we make over 200 decisions every day – and that is only the number of decisions related to food!
-Well, to make hundreds, possibly even thousands of decisions every day, our brains use shortcuts that simplify our decision-making processes and help us live our lives without having to think too much about things.
+What to eat, what to wear, which song to listen to, which friend to trust…Researchers from Cornell University have estimated that we make over 200 decisions every day – and that is only related to food!
+Well, to navigate our lives, our brains use shortcuts that simplify our decision-making processes.

 These shortcuts (called heuristics) are generally very useful and help us survive and thrive in the world.
 An example of such a shortcut is our frequent compliance and obedience when a doctor, a policeman or other authority figure gives us an order.
 Doing so is usually a good idea because authority figures have specific expertise that we might need, and because a functional society relies on them to ensure peace and order.

 The problem, however, is that these shortcuts can sometimes lead us to make predictably bad decisions.
 When this happens, such decision-making errors are called Cognitive Biases.

 Let’s look at the following example: In the 1940’s and 50’s, tobacco brands such as Viceroy launched marketing campaigns to convince the public that cigarettes were “healthy”.
 To do this, they used doctor testimonials, hoping to exploit people’s natural trust for authority figures.